cllckn/information-and-communication-technologies/module2/README.md

 ### Loops

 * A loop is a fundamental programming structure that are used to repeatedly execute a block of code.
-* Instead of writing the same lines of code again and again, a loop automates the repetition.
+* Instead of writing the same lines of code again and again, a loop automates the repetition (iteration).
 * Loops help us write shorter, cleaner, and more efficient programs.
 * Java has three main types of loops: `for`, `while`, `do-while`.
 * Each loop structure is used for different scenarios, but they are interchangeable.
 For instance: Anything that can be written with a `for` loop can also be written with a `while` or a `do-while` loop, and vice versa.

 #### for loop

 Used when the number of repetitions is known in advance.